-- If you cut a nail and it bleeds, immediately apply some styptic powder and a small amount of pressure to the end of the nail.
+- If you cut your puppy’s nails and they bleed, immediately apply some styptic powder and a small amount of pressure to the end of the nail.

 - Your puppy probably won’t be used to being held in a position like this, so make sure to give him some praise for holding still and being a trooper.